metatensor/metatrain/docs/src/getting-started/usage.rst

 .. literalinclude:: ../../static/options.yaml
    :language: yaml

-For each training run a new output directory based on the current date and time is created.
+For each training run a new output directory in the format ``output/YYYY-MM-DD/HH-MM-SS`` based on the current date and time is created.
 By default, this output directory is used to store Hydra's output for the run (configuration, Logs etc).
 You can `override
 <https://hydra.cc/docs/tutorials/basic/running_your_app/working_directory/>`_ this
 behavior in the options file.
 To start the training create an ``options.yaml`` file in